 General Provisions as to Officers, Directors and Vice Directors

-11. A volunteer Officer, Director and Vice Director of the League shall serve and continue in office until his or her successor shall have been qualified and elected unless the vacancy is created by the removal from office of that Officer, Director or Vice Director pursuant to Bylaw 46.
+11. A volunteer Officer or Director of the League shall serve and continue in office until his or her successor shall have been qualified and elected unless the vacancy is created by the removal from office of that Officer or Director pursuant to Bylaw 46.
 One or more honorary officers may be elected.

 12. All volunteer Officers, Directors and Vice Directors shall serve without compensation in any form.
 The League shall reimburse their reasonable and prudent administrative expenses and travel expenses in accordance with the travel and expense policies adopted by the Board of Directors.
 This section shall not be construed to prevent the employment, for agreed compensation, of the Secretary and the Treasurer, by the League in other capacities.